Dolphin Reef (film): Production

 It took over three years to make the production.
 The filming was done in French Polynesia, Hawaii, and Florida by cinematographers Roger Horrocks, Paul Atkins, Didier Noirot (who previously worked on Jacques Cousteau's crew) and Jamie McPherson.
 Scientists on hand were Angela Ziltener, Laura Engelby and Joe Mobley.
 The fact that dolphins are always in motion and can move very quickly presented a challenge during filming.
-Horrok said that while dolphins are the “most welcome” animals he's ever filmed, he conceded that “filming dolphins is the most physical because they’re constantly on the move.”
-Along that same vein, Conli said "that it’s really difficult to stay up with one dolphin.
-There was one Echo, who was the guiding force, and then I like to say that Echo had a lot of stunt doubles."
+Horrok said that while dolphins are the "most welcome" animals he's ever filmed, he conceded that "filming dolphins is the most physical because they're constantly on the move".
+Along that same vein, Conli said "that it's really difficult to stay up with one dolphin.
+There was one Echo, who was the guiding force, and then I like to say that Echo had a lot of stunt doubles".
 For fast moving scenes, shots were captured on a scooter fitted with a torpedo-like propeller.
 As it is impossible to follow a dolphin for an extended amount of time, cinematographers would film as long as they could, gathering thousands of hours of footage.
 They would also film elements from the dolphins' environment.
-The editing team (lead by Martin Elsbury) then pieced together a narrative that, according to Scholey, is "true to the life of a dolphin."
+The editing team (led by Martin Elsbury) then pieced together a narrative that, according to Scholey, is "true to the life of a dolphin".

 Photography not taken underwater was done by bot, from jet ski, or from helicopter.

 Portman recorded her narration in a studio in Los Angeles.
 The directors provided notes on the behavior happening on screen to inform her narration.